sowcow/blog/content/posts/lo-straniero.md

 ---

-Due to my misunderstanding comments on the internet were odd so I wasn't excited to start watching it and delayed this movie.
+Due to me confusing this movie with another I considered comments on the internet odd so I wasn't excited to start watching it and delayed this movie.
 But actually it was a good movie for me.

 - Visually I liked this strange palette (no idea if it has a name but I assume it has).